swedishmike/dmarcparser/README.md

 # dmarcparser
 A quick and dirty implementation to get DMARC rua reports into Splunk for further analysis

-Reads the emails from IMAP, transmogrifies the data and outputs it to Splunk.
+Reads the emails from IMAP, transmogrifies the data and outputs it into Splunk.
 Simples.

 ## Requirements